kazurayam/HighlightingElementByTestObjectInEachAndEveryStep/README.md

         ['verifyElementPresent', 'waitForElementPresent']
         )

-You can apply both ways of customization.
+As this, you can apply both ways of customization.